University of Toronto Mississauga: Theatre

 The Erindale Studio Theatre is a black box theatre with an audience capacity of up to 85 people, depending on the stage configuration.
 The building itself was formerly a bus garage and science lab, but was converted into a theatre in 1993.
 It has a modern lighting and audio system, as well as a full carpentry shop, costume shop, box office and painting facilities.

-Theatre Erindale is a theatre production company at UTM for students in the joint Theatre and Drama Studies program with Sheridan College.
-The company presents a season of 5 plays in the Erindale Studio Theatre.
+Theatre Erindale is a theatre production company at the university for students in the joint Theatre and Drama Studies program with Sheridan College.
+The company presents a season of five plays in the Erindale Studio Theatre.
 These plays include classics, modern pieces and a yearly collective developed by the third year class.
 Several shows have been included in the Ontario Arts Review Top 10 List since 2005.
 The season's shows are also supported by students of the Technical Production program at Sheridan College who do placements in stage management, lighting operation, and sound operation.